mainlp/mainlp.github.io/_pages/about.md

 ---

 Welcome!
-We are the Munich AI & NLP (MaiNLP, pronounce "myNLP") research lab at the [Center for Information and Language Processing (CIS)](https://www.cis.lmu.de/), LMU Munich, directed by [Prof. Dr. Barbara Plank](https://bplank.github.io/).
+We are the Munich AI & NLP (MaiNLP, pronounced "myNLP") research lab at the [Center for Information and Language Processing (CIS)](https://www.cis.lmu.de/), LMU Munich, directed by [Prof. Dr. Barbara Plank](https://bplank.github.io/).
 We carry out research in Natural Language Processing, an interdisciplinary subdiscipline of Artificial Intelligence at the interface of computer science, linguistics and cognitive science.
 In broad terms, our aim is human-facing NLP: to make NLP models more robust and inclusive, so that they can deal better with underlying shifts in data due to language variation, are fairer and embrace human label variation.